Presbyterianism in the United States: Covenanters and Seceders

+The American Revolution

+In view of the Presbyterian doctrine of resistance to tyranny, which was inherent in earlier European revolts such as the St. Bartholomew's Day Massacre, the Dutch Revolution, and the English Civil War, British political commentators (Loyalists) viewed the American Revolution as a "Presbyterian Rebellion."

 Religious revivals

 Some Presbyterians supported the revivals of the Second and Third Great Awakenings in the nineteenth century, including Lyman Beecher and Charles G. Finney.
-In 1810, a group of pro-revivalist Presbyterians in Kentucky broke away from the mainline Presbyterian Church in the U.S.A. to form the Cumberland Presbyterian Church.
-In 1837, revivalism was one of the issues that led to the Old School-New School Controversy in the Presbyterian Church in the U.S.
+In 1810, a group of prorevivalist Presbyterians in Kentucky broke away from the mainline Presbyterian Church in the U.S.A. to form the Cumberland Presbyterian Church.
+In 1837, revivalism was one of the issues that led to the Old School–New School Controversy in the Presbyterian Church in the U.S.

-The American Presbyterian Mission in India was established in the Indian city of Lodiana in 1834.
-The Semi Centennial Celebration of the Lodiana Mission was held there from December 3–7, 1884.
+The American Presbyterian Mission in India was established in the Indian city of Ludhiana in 1834.
+The Semicentennial Celebration of the Ludhiana Mission was held there from December 3–7, 1884.

 Civil War

 In 1857, as the United States edged closer to civil war, the New School Presbyterians split over slavery, with the southern New School Presbyterians forming the United Synod of the South.
-In December 1861, following the outbreak of the Civil War and the Gardiner Spring resolutions, the Old School Southern Presbyterians, which included men such as James Henley Thornwell and R.L.
+In December 1861, following the outbreak of the Civil War and the Gardiner Spring Resolutions, the Old School Southern Presbyterians, which included men such as James Henley Thornwell and R.L.
 Dabney, formed the Presbyterian Church in the Confederate States of America.
 Following the end of the war, the Presbyterian Church in the Confederate States of America renamed itself the Presbyterian Church in the United States.

 In 1864, the Old School and New School Southern Presbyterians reunited, with the New School Presbyterians effectively swallowed up by the much larger Old School majority.
 A reunion of the Old School and New School Presbyterians, despite the protests of Old School Presbyterians, such as Charles Hodge, occurred among the mainline Northern Presbyterians in 1869.
 Unlike in the south, the Old School and New School reunion led the entire denomination to alter its course.
 By the 1870s, the Presbyterian Church in the U.S.A. began downplaying doctrinal disagreements in the name of ecumenism with other denominations.
 This resulted in a test of confessional orthodoxy within the denomination, resulting in a heresy trial in 1893 for Charles A. Briggs, a professor of Hebrew at Union Theological Seminary in New York, who questioned the literal inspiration of Scripture.
 In 1903, the Presbyterian Church in the U.S.A. modified the Westminster Standards to downplay strict Calvinism.
 One of the results was the reunion of many of the Cumberland Presbyterians with the Presbyterian Church in the U.S.A. in 1906.